IBM finally finds a private equiteer willing to purchase Watson Health

 As poker players ponder whether tech is ruining their favourite game

-In brief IBM has offloaded healthcare data and analytics assets from its Watson Health business, with private equity firm Francisco Partners hand over around $1bn for the privilege.
+In brief IBM has offloaded healthcare data and analytics assets from its Watson Health business to private equity firm Francisco Partners.

 Launched in 2015, IBM Watson Health hasn’t been able to turn a profit despite the company spending $4bn in acquisitions to grow the business and its capabilities.